citcheese/ODBParser/README.md

 I suggest creating virtual environment for scripts so have no issues with incorrect module versions.
 <b>Note:</b> Tested ONLY on Python 3.7.3 and on Windows 10.
 Probably works on all versions of Python 3 and don't think there is any Windows-specific code, but haven't tested to confirm.

+PLEASE USE RESPONSIBLY

+Next steps:
-Next steps are to clean up code a bit more and multithread various processes.
+* clean up code a bit more
-Also, at the moment the tool only works with Elastic and MongoDB, but have plans to expand to other dbs.
+* multithread various processes.
+* expand to other db types
+* add other open directory search engines (zoomeye, etc.)

+Known Issues
+* unable to scroll past first page for certain ES instances due to way ES <2.0 works.
+Appreciate any help!